Ronnie Moore: Return to Rotherham United

 In September 2009, Rotherham United confirmed that Moore would begin a second stint as manager, assisted by former teammate Jimmy Mullen.
-The following day, Ronnie was unveiled to the Millers faithful at the home game against Barnet, to a massive standing ovation.
+The following day, Ronnie was unveiled to the Millers faithful at the home game against Barnet, to a standing ovation.
 Rotherham went on to win the game 3–0.
-His return spell at Rotherham was mixed; Moore won the League Two Manager of the Month Award for November 2009, and took the club to Wembley for the League Two Play-Off Final, although the Millers lost 3–2.
+His return spell at Rotherham was mixed; Moore won the League Two Manager of the Month Award for November 2009, and took the club to Wembley for the League Two play-off final, although the Millers lost 3–2 to Dagenham & Redbridge.
 The 2010–11 season began similarly well, but after a string of indifferent results Moore left the club "by mutual consent" in the wake of a 5–0 defeat to Chesterfield in March, with Rotherham 6th in the table.
 His failure to secure Rotherham's place in the play-off spots for the second season in succession was largely cited as the reason for his second departure.